Random private quantum states: Introduction

 We then consider the quantum repeater scenario~\cite{BCHW}, in which Alice and Bob are connected via one intermediary repeater station (Charlie).
 We distribute a random private state between Alice and Charlie and another one between Charlie and Bob.
 We then show that, despite the fact that the private states contain one bit of readily extractable secrecy, any repeater protocol (with the repeater station limited to single copy operations) will fail to extract secrecy: the quantum key repeater rate is vanishing for large dimensions.
 This goes beyond the constructions in previous works, where upper bounds were always derived for states that are data hiding under PPT measurements, something that is excluded in our construction.
 Notice that the states between adjacent nodes in a network will generally be specifically designed states rather than random states.
 However, our results point at a potentially important pitfall to be aware of in the implementation of real QKD networks.
 A network might have a good key rate between adjacent nodes and have good operations at the repeater stations, but this is not enough to guarantee a good key rate between distant nodes.
 Our results are another step pointing toward the distillable entanglement being the only relevant resource for repeating quantum information.
 If this turned out to be true, then small deviations from the designed distributed states might have a large effect on the key rate between non-adjacent nodes.

 The paper is structured as follows.
-In \Cref{sec:EPR}, we establish bounds on measurement-restricted distance measures, which are later needed in order to study private quantum states.
-In \Cref{sec:p-bit}, we introduce our model of random private quantum states and use the previous techniques in order to establish bounds on their distinguishability from separable states.
-In \Cref{sec:repeater}, we establish a relative-entropy bound on an adapted quantum key repeater rate and apply some of our previous distinguishability bounds for random private quantum states in order to derive our main result.
+In \Cref{sec:EPR}, we define several notions of measurement-restricted distance measures, on which we establish several kinds of bound (continuity, increase under tensoring, etc.).
+These technical statements are crucial in our subsequent study of entanglement properties of private quantum states, but might also be of independent interest.
+In \Cref{sec:p-bit}, we then introduce our model of random private quantum states.
+We use the results proved in \Cref{sec:EPR}, together with concentration of measure techniques, to establish bounds on their typical distinguishability from separable states.
+This brings us to \Cref{sec:repeater}, where the main result of our paper appears, as Theorem \ref{th:random-R1}.
+It consists of a bound on an adapted quantum key repeater rate for random private quantum states.
+It is proved by first upper-bounding this quantum key repeater rate of interest in terms of some of the previously studied distinguishability measures, so that we can apply the results of \Cref{sec:p-bit} to conclude.
 We also discuss the relation of this work to the PPT\textsuperscript{2} conjecture, which was motivated by the key repeater scenario.
 We conclude in \Cref{sec:remarks} with a discussion (on differences between our construction and previous ones, on the choice of randomness in our work, etc.).
-In Appendix \ref{section:iso} we discuss the local distinguishability of isotropic states.
-In Appendix \ref{appendix:improvement}, we introduce a new measurement-restricted operator ordering relation which allows to obtain slightly better data-hiding bounds for random data hiding quantum states.
+In Appendix \ref{section:iso} we discuss the local distinguishability of isotropic states, as an additional observation related to the topic of \Cref{sec:EPR}.
+In Appendix \ref{appendix:improvement}, we introduce a new notion, that of measurement-restricted operator ordering relation.
+The latter allows to obtain slightly better data-hiding bounds for random data-hiding quantum states than the ones of \Cref{sec:p-bit}.
 In Appendix \ref{appendix:R_D}, we present a slight improvement on previous quantum key repeater bounds, and then discuss a reformulation of this bound for private states.